flatheadmill/homeport/README.md

 To come: installation from Ruby gems.

+To come: Note that, once you get Homeport running, you can use any Homeport environment as a place to work on homeport.

 ## Creating an Image

 Create an image with `homeport create <image>`.
 Add packages with `homeport